Guide for "Freedom Season"

 The way the gift works for each of us depends on what we need to get free from.
 Jesus freed people from blindness, disease, demon possession, even death.
 He freed them from wrong ideas about the era of freedom and how it would arrive.
 He freed up space in the Temple so that foreigners could worship in their designated area without being disrupted by people changing money and selling sacrificial animals.
 By his resurrection he freed his followers from the despair of thinking that all was lost, that not even God could turn things around.

 As we discover the gift of freedom, the story of our lives gets more and more interesting.
-That leads us to the other half of the gift, the gift of being sent out as freedom activists.
+That leads us to the other half of the gift, the gift of being sent out as freedom activists, members of his freedom campaign team.
 People around us are in all kinds of chains that they do not need to be in, and we have the bolt-cutter that can cut those chains.
 We can set them free to enjoy all the privileges of the citizens of Jesus' kingdom.

 We don't strong-arm them in.
 Jesus wants people to join his kingdom freely, and he leaves them free to walk away if they choose.
 But that is so sad!
 As activists we want to do whatever we can do to encourage people to join, and the best thing we can do is live free and tell our personal freedom story.